 Track activation rate (% of new users who reach the success milestone), time to first value, onboarding completion rate, and 30/60/90-day retention rates.
 Compare retained vs. churned customers to identify which onboarding steps correlate most with retention.

-Want to experience what fast onboarding looks like? theStacc publishes your first SEO article within 48 hours of signup.
-Start for $1 →
+Want to experience what fast onboarding looks like? theStacc plans, writes, and publishes SEO articles to your site on autopilot.
+Sign up for free →